antonmi/job_reactor/README.markdown

 ```

 The 'success' proc args will be {arg1: 1, result: 'Yay!'}.
 The same story is with 'error feedback'.
-Note that error feedback will be launched after all attempts on the node.
+Note that error feedback will be launched after all attempts failed on the node side.
 See config: `JR.config[:max_attempt] = 10` and `JR.config[:retry_multiplier]`

 4. You disconnect node (stop it manually or node fails itself)
 --------------------------------------------------------------
 * distributor will send jobs to any other nodes if present
 * distributor will store in memory enqueued jobs if there is no connected node (or specified node)
-* when node starts again distributor will send then to node
+* when node starts again, then distributor will send jobs to the node

 5. You stop the main application.
 ---------------------------------
-* Nodes will continue to work, but
-* You can't receive the results from node when start the application again because all feedbacks are stored in memory.
+* Nodes will continue to work, but you won't be able to receive the results from node when you start the application again because all feedbacks are stored in memory.

 License